 Two tetanus, diphtheria and pertussis booster vaccines are available for adults in New Zealand.
 BOOSTRIX® and ADACEL®.

-BOOSTRIX® is the free whooping cough booster vaccine on the 'special groups' Immunisation Schedule for pregnant women between 28–38 weeks of every pregnancy and adults with a medical condition listed on the Pharmaceutical Schedule.
+BOOSTRIX® is the free whooping cough booster vaccine on the 'special groups' Immunisation Schedule for pregnant women during the second or third trimester (from 13 weeks) of every pregnancy and adults with a medical condition listed on the Pharmaceutical Schedule.
 Health professionals may recommend a whooping cough booster immunisation for adults who do not have a condition listed on the Pharmaceutical Schedule, but the vaccine will not be free.
 BOOSTRIX® and ADACEL® can be purchased from Healthcare Logistics for ineligible individuals.

 Vaccination during pregnancy